UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    - Deactivate environment
    - Confirm package is now absent again

-      **NOTE**: since it may take up a bit of space if you are installing many Python packages to your virtual environment, we **strongly** recommend you place it in your project storage!
+   **NOTE**: since it may take up a bit of space if you are installing many Python packages to your isolated environment, we **strongly** recommend you place it in your project storage!

    .. tabs::